chulminy/AE_ENVE_GEOE_121/tutorial/README.md

 ## Study Guideline
 The tutorials are self-study resources to assist students in the problems of course material, homework assignments, and quizzes.
 Students can find the problems on [**Tutorial: Computational Method**](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
-The model answers for all tutorial problems were posted on this [**page**](tutorial).
+The model answers for all tutorial problems were posted on this page.
 All students are **highly recommended ** to solve all practice problems to prepare for your quizzes.
 Here is how to study the tutorial.

-* **Step 1.** Understand a problem listed on each Module in MATLAB Grader: You need to carefully read the description of problems on the MATLAB Grader or from this [page](tutorial).
+* **Step 1.** Understand a problem listed on each Module in MATLAB Grader: You need to carefully read the description of problems on the MATLAB Grader or from this page.

 * **Step 2.** Write your own script to solve the problems: You should use a MATLAB program and write own your program to solve the question.
 You need to do practice on debugging to fix errors on your code if necessary.
 Please do not look at the model answer or watch the review video before you make your own script.